HaodongMo/ARC-9/README.md

 HookT: Table hooks.
 Return a {table} of values.
 Every hook's returned values are gathered into one big table for later use.
 Every returned value is used.
 HookA: Accumulator hooks.
 Return an Angle, Vector, or Number - the resulting value is made up of all of these values added together.
 HookP: Pipeline hooks.
 Accept previously returned data, return new data.
 Each function modifies the data given.
 Return nil to make no change.
 Used for things like animation translate.
+HookC: Check hooks.
+Return false to prevent something from happening.

 Hooks run in an order that can be compared as such:
 1. If A's \[Hook_*\]_Priority value is higher than B (Unspecified is treated as 1) then run it first.